China in Your Hand: Background

 The song's lyrics refer to the novel Frankenstein and its author Mary Shelley.
 This is more readily heard on the longer album version of the song, as the re-recorded single edit omits most of the more obvious references to the book.
 The song's title was more unclear however and when quizzed, co-writer Ron Rogers was unsure of its source material.
 Lyric writer Carol Decker explained that it is the effect that if you hold a china cup to a light, you can see your hand through it – therefore "china in your hand" means something that is transparent.
 In a segment on the BBC1's The One Show on 6 March 2014, Carol Decker explained that she had been holding a china tea cup belonging to Ronnie Rogers' mother in her hand while washing up and had felt a lump in the bottom.
 She held the cup to the light and saw an image of a young woman in the base of the cup.
 Decker had the cup with her and showed the viewers the image.

 The song is in the key of B-Flat major on the original album version, but the radio edit version is slightly sped up to reduce its length, resulting in the tuning being midway between B-Flat and B Major.

 Other versions

 In 2011, contestant Amelia Lily performed the song on series 8 of UK's The X Factor.
 Judge Gary Barlow said it was "nice to hear the song being sung in tune for once", in mockery of Decker, who reacted to the comment via Twitter.
 Barlow later apologised.

-British synthwave band Gunship released a cover for the song on December 2024, featuring Tim Cappello.
+British synthwave band Gunship released a cover for the song in December 2024, featuring Tim Cappello.